alexdevero/electron-react-webpack-boilerplate/README.md

     },
     plugins: [],
   }
 ```

 8) Add `main.css` file in `app.js`.
 Make sure you choose correct path for CSS file.

 ```
 import '../styles/main.css'
 ```

 9) You may have to run `npm install tailwindcss@latest postcss@latest autoprefixer@latest` if you face different version issues.
-10) You can also check [JIT Mode In TailwindCSS](https://tailwindcss.com/docs/just-in-time-mode#enabling-jit-mode) if you want to use Jut In Time Mode.
+10) You can also check [JIT Mode In TailwindCSS](https://tailwindcss.com/docs/just-in-time-mode#enabling-jit-mode) if you want to use Just In Time Mode.

 ### Change app title